 This strategic representative may, by agreement with any affected district council, represent their views to the Strategic Co-ordinating Group.
-They will not have any delegated authority, and may not commit their resources or incur expenditure on
+They will not have any delegated authority, and may not commit their resources or incur expenditure on their behalf without their specific approval.

-- their behalf without their specific approval.
-Dartford BC strategic representative (note: KCC may undertake this role at the discretion of the district council) - A representative will be delegated at the time of the emergency
+- A DBC strategic representative (note: KCC may undertake this role at the discretion of the district council) - A representative will be delegated at the time of the emergency

-5.7.1.2 Tactical Co-ordination Centre (TCC)
+5.10.3 Tactical Coordination Centre (TCC)

 It may be necessary to provide a tactical liaison officer to the main Tactical Coordination Group at a TCC, or to another agency's own silver command or emergency centre.

 This will help to ensure that a smooth and consistent flow of information between groups is maintained, whilst offering the host agency expert advice from the visiting liaison officer from the viewpoint of their own authority

 The liaison officer must be empowered to commit the County Council to action and, where appropriate, expenditure, and have sufficient seniority, experience and knowledge to be able to represent KCC in an effective manner.
-When the County Emergency Centre is operational, decisions by the liaison officer will normally be made in consultation with the Emergency Co-ordinator.
+When the County Emergency Centre is operational, decisions by the liaison officer will normally be made in consultation with the Emergency Coordinator.

-County tactical liaison officers may include:
+County Tactical Liaison Officers may include:

-- 'Tactical response' trained personnel from appropriate KCC Directorates(s) - a senior member of the Resilience and Emergencies Unit or the Kent Resilience Team - a manager from KCC Highways, Transportation and Waste - a suitable member of trained staff from a KCC Directorate Dartford BC tactical liaison officers may include: - A representative will be delegated at the time of the emergency
+- 'Tactical response' trained personnel from appropriate KCC Directorate(s) - A senior member of the Resilience and Emergencies Unit or the Kent Resilience Team - A manager from KCC Highways, Transportation and Waste - A suitable member of trained staff from a KCC Directorate DBC - A representative will be delegated at the time of the emergency